-The Superintendent of Schools shall have the right to review disputed grades and with board approval to adjust them.
+The Superintendent shall have the right to review disputed grades and with board approval to adjust them.

 In addition to testing procedures established in policy 5120 Assessment of Individual Needs, the school district shall establish and maintain a general testing program to:

-A. Improve the instructional program to assist students in achieving the Common Core State Standards in mathematics and language arts and literacy and the Core Curriculum Content Standards;
+A. Improve the instructional program to assist students in achieving New Jersey Learning Standards in Mathematics and English Language Arts and Literacy and the Core Curriculum Content Standards;

 B. Measure the needs and progress of individual students;